 Many activities which deliver shared priorities are agreed through the Local Area Agreement (LAA) for Northamptonshire.
 The first LAA was Northamptonshire focused on delivering services and improvements to communities against four key themes.
-The second LAA for Northamptonshire was submitted to the Government Office of the East Midlands on 30 May 2008.
-The LAA will identify the key priority outcomes for the whole county as well as informing local priorities for Northampton to be delivered by the Council and its partners.
+The second LAA for Northamptonshire was agreed with Government Office of the East Midlands in May 2008.
+The LAA identifies key priority outcomes for the whole county as well as informing local priorities for Northampton to be delivered by the Council and its partners.

-This will focus on seven key areas:
+The focus is seven key areas: